Macarons are so expensive to buy so why not make your own Raspberry Macarons at home for a lot less “dough”!

 - Bake cookies for 12 minutes.
 Let them cool completely.
 Meanwhile, carefully remove the bottom parchment with the circles and reuse it on another large cookie sheet covered with a clean piece of parchment paper.
 Repeat the above piping and baking process.

 - Let all the cookies cool completely before filling.
-Place about 1/2 teaspoon of jam in between 2 cookies.
+Place about ½ teaspoon of jam in between 2 cookies.
 You should have about 20 sandwich cookies when you're done.
 Voila!
 You just made French macarons.
 You're awesome!
+(Note: If you want to fill them with vanilla buttercream, place frosting in a piping bag fitted with a #12 round pastry tip and pipe a large dollop onto 20 shells.
+Then gently place an empty shell on top of each of the filled cookies.)

 - Store covered at room temperature for up to 3 days.
 Or store in the refrigerator in an airtight container for up to a week.